-Underground station Unter den Linden is the interchange station for lines U5 and U6, and lies below the junction of Unter den Linden and Friedrichstraße.
-The platform of underground line U5 is underneath the central pedestrian promenade of Unter den Linden, and stretches from west of Friedrichstraße right up to Charlottenstraße.
+The Unter den Linden Underground Station is the transfer station for the U5 and U6 lines and lies below the junction of Unter den Linden and Friedrichstraße.
+The platform of the U5 line is underneath the central pedestrian promenade of Unter den Linden, and stretches from the west of Friedrichstraße right up to Charlottenstraße.
 The U6 platform is directly below Friedrichstraße between Unter den Linden and Behrenstraße.

-Underground station Unter den Linden was designed by the architects Ingrid Hentschel and Axel Oestreich.
+The Unter den Linden Station was designed by the architects Ingrid Hentschel and Axel Oestreich.

-The architects previously designed underground station Brandenburger Tor and see strong links to the new underground station Unter den Linden.
+The architects had previously designed underground station Brandenburger Tor and see the new Unter den Linden Station in this context.
 The design is therefore based on similar plans and employs the same materials: shell limestone for the walls, white terrazzo for the floors and black supporting columns in between.

 In cooperation with the adjacent Humboldt University, which is providing scientific images for an exhibition on the rear track walls, Unter den Linden underground station will be visually devoted to science.